ariefmubarok04/chip-ai-persona/docs/prompt-kits.md

 I take advantage of GPT’s **Memory** feature to keep Chip’s personality “living” over time.

 **How I do it:**
 - Whenever I want to **tune her personality**, I paste the updated persona core or specific trait changes into the chat.
+[Persona Core](./persona-core.md)
 - Then I explicitly say: *“Please save this to memory.”*
 - Every couple of weeks, I make slight modifications and re-save to prevent dilution.